-The District entered into an agreement with the Department of Water Resources to prepare an Integrated Regional Water Management Plan (IRWM Plan) for a planning region encompassing Monterey Peninsula areas within the District boundary, the area in the Carmel River watershed outside of the MPWMD boundary, Carmel Bay and the Southern Monterey Bay.
-MPWMD will be reimbursed for up to \$496,957 to prepare the Plan, which is estimated to cost a total of about \$1,258,000.
-Funds for reimbursement will come from the IRWM grant program funded by Proposition 50, which was approved by voters statewide in November 2002.
-The plan will combine strategies to improve and manage potable water supply, water conservation, stormwater runoff, floodwaters, wastewater, water recycling, habitat for wildlife, and public recreation.
-MPWMD was the lead agency in facilitating the development of the IRWM Plan for the Monterey Peninsula area.
+In 2006, the District entered into an agreement with the Department of Water Resources to prepare an Integrated Regional Water Management Plan (IRWM Plan) for a planning region encompassing Monterey Peninsula areas within the District boundary, the area in the Carmel River watershed outside of the MPWMD boundary, Carmel Bay and the Southern Monterey Bay.
+The plan combines strategies to improve and manage potable water supply, water conservation, stormwater runoff, floodwaters, wastewater, water recycling, habitat for wildlife, and public recreation.
+MPWMD agreed to facilitate development of this plan on behalf of more than 40 stakeholders identified within the region.